geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Details
 ~~~~~~~
 This example, like others before, uses a ``GraphicStroke`` to place a graphic symbol along a line.
 The symbol, defined
-at **lines 7-16** is a 4 pixels gray circle with a dark gray outline.
+at **lines 7-16** is a 4 pixel gray circle with a dark gray outline.
 The spacing between symbols is controlled with
 the ``stroke-dasharray`` at **line 20**, which specifies 4 pixels of pen-down (just enough to draw the circle) and 6 pixels of pen-up,
 to provide the spacing.